This shows the screen when you start a problem. The bottom-right timer starts when you open the problem.

 On some computer systems the settings may not be saved.

 You can enlarge and move the game board with these buttons.

 Play using the mouse

-Clicking on a black cell, the coloring disappears and the cell returns to empty.
+Clicking on the "circle" returns the cell to empty.

 When you want to start a puzzle again click the "Clear" button.
 The timer does not return to zero though.
 To reset the timer you have to close the problem and open it again.